Cyber Security

 Phishing emails usually threaten the recipient by creating a sense of urgency and demanding immediate action.
 So, everyone should always treat these types of messages with suspicion.

-The primary goal of sending these emails is the hope that recipients read the email in haste, without looking at the body of it.
+The primary goal of sending these emails is the hope that you will read the email in haste, without looking at the body of it.
 This then leads to the person not examining the content thoroughly, causing the blatant signs of a phishing campaign to go unnoticed.

 3. Generic Domain Emails

-If it does, it’s likely a phishing email, and the employee should avoid following any content or instructions in the email.
+If it does, it’s likely a phishing email, and you should avoid following any content or instructions in the email from then onwards.
 However, this method should only apply to big companies, as some smaller ones do use third-party email providers to send their emails.

 4. Suspicious Attachments

-If an email from an unfamiliar source comes with an attachment, it’s best to open it with caution or avoid clicking it altogether until the employee verifies the source.
-These attachments may lead to employees downloading malware on their device, which can compromise their data security.
+If an email from an unfamiliar source comes with an attachment, it’s best to open it with caution or avoid clicking it altogether until you’ve verified the source.
+These attachments may lead to employees downloading malware on their device, which can compromise your data security.

-Additionally, if the file has an extension type that is commonly related to virus downloads, like .zip or .exe, or features an unfamiliar extension, scan the file with anti-virus software before opening it.
+Additionally, if the file has an extension type that is commonly related to virus downloads, like .zip or .exe, or features an unfamiliar extension, we recommend scanning the file with an anti-virus software before opening it.

 5. Request for Payment Information and Other Personal Details

-If an employee isn’t expecting an email, they shouldn’t add any personal information.
-They should visit the website by typing in the URL instead of clicking on the link.
-This will help them avoid entering any personal information on a fake website or giving their payment information to an attacker.
+If you’re not expecting an email, you shouldn’t add any personal information.
+You should also visit the website by typing in the URL instead of clicking on the link, as this can help you avoid entering any personal information on a fake website or giving your payment information to a cyber criminal.

 6. Unusual Requests